America Surpasses 100 Gigawatts of Solar Power

 Future Growth of Solar

-A notable trend highlighted in the blog is the transition from fossil fuel-based power plants to renewable energy sources.
 The “Generation Capacity Additions and Retirements” chart depicts a clear shift, showcasing the retirement of fossil fuel plants as renewable energy rapidly takes their place.
 Since 2006, all net new electricity generation capacity in the U.S. has been CO2 free, signaling a positive shift towards cleaner energy alternatives.